nealcrook/nascom/sdcard/doc/parallel_interface_protocol.md

 can run at any speed down to DC.
 * For patterns where the Host is driving the bus, the idle state of the handshakes is that they match.
-* For patterns where the Targer is driving the bus, the idle state of the handshakes is that they differ
+* For patterns where the Target is driving the bus, the idle state of the handshakes is that they differ

 Thus: